iron-software/IronWord.Examples/how-to/text-effect-text-outline-effect/README.md

 ### Instant Overview: Implementing a Standard Text Outline

-Effortlessly append a standard outline to your text with IronWord by setting up a `TextStyle` object to utilize `TextOutlineEffect.DefaultEffect`.
+append a standard outline to your text with IronWord by setting up a `TextStyle` object to utilize `TextOutlineEffect.DefaultEffect`.
 This method provides a straightforward approach for developers to enhance text appearance promptly.

 ```cs
 new IronWord.Models.TextStyle { TextEffect = new IronWord.Models.TextEffect { TextOutlineEffect = IronWord.Models.TextOutlineEffect.DefaultEffect } }